webian/pb_social/Documentation/Configuration/Index.rst

 5. You can use multiple search values by making a comma separated string
 6. clear all caches and enjoy the result.

+7. If you get the following error in the PHP error log: "Error: SSL certificate problem: unable to get local issuer certificate".
+This happens due to a outdated root certification authority file (cacert.pem).
+Check this link for further details: http://flwebsites.biz/posts/how-fix-curl-error-60-ssl-issue
+ATTENTION: Activating this checkbox might be a potential security risk

-7. with great power comes great responsibility
+8. with great power comes great responsibility

 (OPTIONAL)